yedhukrishnan/read/README.md

 * Article categories

 #### And, These Are Yet To Be Done
-* Create anew category
+* Create a new category
 * Upvote an article
 * User login for posting new articles

-I would be more than happy to accept comments, suggestions, improvements and pull requests :)
+#### Contributions?

+Of course!
+I would love to see this changing from mine to ours.
+Help to improve this with:
+* Comments
+* Suggestions
+* Improvements
+* Pull Requests